sardana-org/sardana/doc/source/sep/SEP2.md

 the values and sardana reads the value sources and uses them to refer to the data.
 Here, it is important to stress the difference between the data reading and data saving.
-Values may be read for eventual pre-processing by pseudo counters but these values do not need to be saved as experimental channel's values by sardana.
+Channel values may be read for eventual pre-processing by pseudo counters but these values do not need to be saved as experimental channel's values by sardana.
 Instead, for example, only the pseudo counter's values may be saved by sardana.